Journal / Storytelling

 Before the first scene, Saul Bass already sets the mood.
 His title sequences are the film’s first sentence, delivered in motion and type

-The lights dim, and the room does that small collective shift.
-People stop talking.
-Someone leans back.
-A few last-minute snacks get unwrapped as quietly as possible.
-The screen goes dark for a beat longer than you expect, like it is making sure you are actually here.
+The lights dim.
+The room does that small collective shift people stop talking, someone leans back, a few last-minute snacks get unwrapped as quietly as possible.
+The screen goes dark for a beat longer than you expect.

 Most people treat opening credits like waiting time.
 The part you sit through until the movie begins.